 For now, Streak has everything I need from a CRM tool (though you might find it too simplistic for your taste).
-Although it doesn’t have a dashboard like most CRM tools do, it’s database has a line tab which contains my current stats.
+Although it doesn’t have a dashboard like most CRM tools do, its database has a line tab that contains my current stats.

 Streak has a free plan which is ideal for startups with few contacts.
 You would still enjoy most of its features, although most advanced features like formulas, reports, and data validations are off-limits.